Frequently asked questions

 Why is Vitamin D3 added, and is it vegan?

 Vitamin D3 is added to dog food because it is essential for bone health, immune function and overall metabolism.
 FEDIAF nutritional guidelines require all complete dog foods to include Vitamin D3 at specific levels.
-Even in meat-based diets, D3 must be added because natural levels are not sufficient after processing and cooking.
-Vitamin D3 in meat-based diets comes from sheep's wool (lanolin).
-In vegan formulations, Vitamin D3 is derived from algae or pure lichen so it remains fully plant-based while still meeting these nutritional requirements.
-We have included Vitamin D3 in our Omega 3 Algae oil for extra nourishment and use if home cooking wholefood recipes.
+Even in meat-based diets, D3 must be added because natural levels are not sufficient after processing and cooking (it is added to meat-based pet foods as lanolin or sheep's wool).
+In vegan formulations, Vitamin D3 is derived from algae or lichen so it remains fully plant-based while still meeting these nutritional requirements.
+Adding D3 ensures the food provides the correct amount of this vital nutrient for dogs of all life stages.

 Why do plant-based dog foods add amino acids like taurine and methionine?

 Amino acids such as taurine, DL-methionine, L-carnitine and L-tryptophan are added to ensure the food provides a complete amino acid profile in line with recognised nutritional guidelines such as FEDIAF.
-While plant ingredients supply many essential amino acids, levels can vary, so adding specific amino acids ensures dogs receive the correct amounts for heart health, metabolism, muscle maintenance and overall wellbeing.
-Methionine and cysteine also help the body produce taurine, which is why both are included in well-formulated plant-based diets.
+While plant ingredients supply many essential amino acids, levels can vary, so adding specific amino acids ensures dogs receive the correct amounts for heart and urinary tract health, metabolism, muscle maintenance and overall wellbeing.
+Methionine and Cysteine also help the body produce Taurine and L-Carnitine, which is why both are included in well-formulated plant-based diets.
 Adding these amino acids ensures the food remains complete and balanced for all life stages.

 Why is L-carnitine included in dog food?

 L-carnitine is a naturally occurring compound that helps the body convert fat into usable energy.
 It plays an important role in healthy metabolism, muscle function and overall vitality.
+Because levels in ingredients can vary, many complete dog foods include added L-carnitine to ensure the diet meets recognised nutritional guidelines and provides a reliable supply of this supportive nutrient.
 Its inclusion helps maintain a balanced nutritional profile and is common in both meat-based and plant-based diets.
-It is also included in our Gold Dust Joint and Heart Supplement to support weight loss.
+We have even added it to our Gold Dust Joint and Heart Supplement for its additional fat-burning effect to support weight loss and help joint pain.

 How many calories do dogs need?